 If you want to force a word or phrase to link to it's page in the wiki, enclose it in two pairs of square brackets, [[Apples]].
 You can change the text used in the link by putting the new title after the page name and a pipe (|) character, [[Apples|Pears]]

 You can link to an author in the library by putting their name prefixed with "author:" inside [[ ]] .
 For example [[author:Charles Stross]] would appear like Charles Stross.
 You can again change the text of the link by putting a | and then the text you want, which is useful if you want to refer to the author by their first or last name only.
-This is also possible for members of the society, but instead of putting [[author:Name]] you can put [[person:Name]].

 Four or more dashes indicates that a horizontal line should be drawn

 To make something appear emphasised enclose it with a pair of single quotes either side; ie ''like this''.
-For greater emphasis increase the single quotes to 3 each side.
+For greater emphasis increase the single quotes to 3 '''each side'''.

 If there is anything other types of formatting that are needed, contact the webmaster with your suggestion.